syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 5. Methods:

    Overriden getAction() method that requires Koopa object and game map as input.
-Will check if Koopa is on map Returns null always so playTurn does not receive any actions for Koopa object.
+Will check if Koopa is on map.
+   Returns null always so playTurn does not receive any actions for Koopa object.